bashfulrobot/nixos/README.md

 - All code under the `modules` folder is imported via `autoimport.nix`.
 The modules folder code is set up with options, which are not used unless you enable the options in your system config.
 - the`modules` are then grouped into `suites` and enabled there.
 But can be enabled directly in the system config if you prefer or need a "one-off".
 - The `suites` are then enabled in the `archetype`, a grouping (i.e., laptop, server, tower, workstation) of `suites` enabled for a specific system.
-- The `archetype` on the systems of choice
+- Then `archetype` on the systems of choice

 ### Example of a system cfg